jevmax/Garden-Club-Data-Collection/README.md

 What are the data and tools needed?
 ---
 To meet the objectives this garden club wants I was able to export the necessary data from each event from our overall database and create multiple queries to pull registrants from each event.
-I’d them convert each spreadsheet into a dataset I can manipulate in SQL so I can look at each event and get what I needed.
+I’d them convert each spreadsheet into a dataset I can manipulate in SQL through <b>Microsoft SQL Server Management Studio 19</b> so I can look at each event and get what I needed.
 Excel and SQL (in this instance, Google’s BigQuery SQL sandbox) both have tools to get the answers I need.
 I’ll use both the split duties that improves my process.
 Once all these objectives are met, I can then focus on making a visualization for the garden club.

 Process
 ---